StevieG47/Eclipse-boilerplate/readme.md

 To follow Google C++ Style Guide, download the xml file from [here](https://raw.githubusercontent.com/google/styleguide/gh-pages/eclipse-cpp-google-style.xml) or in the command line ```wget https://raw.githubusercontent.com/google/styleguide/gh-pages/eclipse-cpp-google-style.xml```

 To import into Eclipse, go to Window --> Preferences --> C/C++ --> Code Style --> Formatter

 Click import and select the xml file, hit Ok.
 This changes the active profile to Google C++.

-The formatter can be used with every save by going to Window --> Preferences --> C/C++ --> Editor --> Save Actions Check *Format source code* and choose Format all lines or Format edited lines, then hit Ok.
-To manually format a line, right click and go to Source --> Format.
+The formatter can be used with every save by going to Window --> Preferences --> C/C++ --> Editor --> Save Actions

+Check *Format source code* and choose Format all lines or Format edited lines, then hit Ok.
+To manually format a line, right click and go to Source --> Format and select *The statement on the current line*